GardenofMind/Data-Analytics-Internship/README.md

 Instructions:
   1. Clone the repository onto your local machine.
   2. Make sure to include all 4 csv files in your directory. "brands.csv", "receipts.csv", "receipt_items.csv", "users.csv"
-  3. Open the Jupyter notebook using your preferred software and run the cells in order.
+  3. Open the Jupyter notebook "FETCH.ipynb" using your preferred software and run the cells in order.
 The visualizations will be generated within the notebook.

 For convenience, I have also included a PDF of the Notebook in "Fetch Data Final Analysis.pdf" along with a Structured Relational Data Model that I used to organize the CSV files under "Relational Data Model.pdf"